CZ-NIC/knot/doc/troubleshooting.rst

     $ gcore -o <output-file> $(pidof knotd)

-Please note that core dumps can be intercepted by some error collecting system service (systemd-coredump, ABRT, Apport, etc.).
-If you are using such a service, consult it's documentation on retrieving the core dump.
+Please note that core dumps can be intercepted by an error-collecting system service (systemd-coredump, ABRT, Apport, etc.).
+If you are using such a service, consult its documentation about core dump retrieval.

 If the error is reproducible, it is also possible to start and inspect the server directly in the debugger::